 At the Governance and Audit and Standards Committee meeting held on 16 July 2021, we provided a verbal update that based on the planning procedures, we had not identified any significant weaknesses in your arrangements.
+This has remained the case through the remainder of the audit.

-We plan to issue the VFM commentary as part of issuing the Auditor's Annual Report.
+We plan to issue the VFM commentary as part of issuing the Auditor's Annual Report, following completion of the audit.